Review frequently asked questions

 - Store PROMACTA at room temperature between 68°F to 77°F (20°C to 25°C)

 - Keep PROMACTA tightly closed in the bottle given to you

 - The PROMACTA bottle may contain a desiccant pack to help keep your medicine dry.
 Do not remove the desiccant pack from the bottle.
 Keep PROMACTA and all medicines out of the reach of children

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use PROMACTA for a condition for which it was not prescribed.
 Do not give PROMACTA to other people, even if they have the same symptoms that you have.
 It may harm them.

 For more information about PROMACTA, go to www.PROMACTA.com or call 1-844-776-6228.

 If you miss a dose of PROMACTA, wait and take your next scheduled dose.
-Do not take more than one dose of PROMACTA in one day.
+Do not take more than 1 dose of PROMACTA in 1 day.

 Your doctor will check your platelet count every week and change your dose of PROMACTA as needed until he/she decides that your dose of PROMACTA can stay the same.
 Once your doctor decides your dose can stay the same, you will need to have your platelet count checked once a month.